HOUSTON, Texas (KTRK) -- Tropical Storm Zeta formed early Sunday morning.

 The cone of uncertainty has a projected landfall between Louisiana and the Florida panhandle.

-While we watch Zeta in the Gulf, Hurricane Epsilon continues to move northeast off the eastern seaboard and away from the United States.
+While we watch Zeta in the Gulf, Tropical Storm Epsilon continues to move northeast off the eastern seaboard and away from the United States.
+Epsilon will continue to weaken down to a remnant low in the next 24 hours.

 Hurricane season officially ends on the last day of November.